palantir/palantir-cloudpak/README.md

 P4CP4D can be run on any cloud provider so long as the following are true:

 - An OpenShift storage class is available that supports:
   - 3,000 IPS with a sustained throughput of 256MiB/s
   - READ and WRITE average latency of less than 1ms and p95 latency of less than 5ms.
 - A blob storage service that offers an AWS S3 compatible API.

+### Security Considerations

+Palantir for IBM Cloud Pak for Data supports encryption at rest and in transit.

+*Encryption in transit*:

+- Communication between services occurs over TLS 1.2

+*Encryption at rest*:

+- All Foundry Filesystem (blob storage) is secured with application level encryption.
+See below for details.
+- Encryption of metadata and other local storage should be provided passively via encrypted storage partitions exposed via configured storage classes in OpenShift.

+*Palantir Foundry Filesystem Encryption*:

+- Each file encrypted with distinct symmetric key (AES-256)
+- AES keys are envelope encrypted with an asymmetric keypair (RSA-2048) known only to the Palantir Foundry Catalog
+- Access to Palantir Foundry Filesystem granted with narrowly-scoped temporary security credentials.

+## Installation

-## Pre-requisites
+### Pre-requisites

 Before installation can happen, the IP addresses that network traffic will egress the OSCP cluster from must be added to a security group for communicating with Palantir's delivery environment and container registry.
 This must be done by Palantir support prior to installation via the Palantir operator.